itsthedevman/redis_ipc/README.md

 WebChannel.connect
 ```

-The worker will also need a new class created:
+The worker will also need a new class created in its own codebase:

 ```rb
 class WorkerChannel < RedisIPC::Channel